Skip to content

 2. TruffleHog in CI/CD scans with verification on every pull request.
 Confirms which findings are active threats.

 This layered approach gives you speed at commit time and depth in the pipeline.
-Developers get instant feedback from Gitleaks.
-The security team gets verified, triaged findings from TruffleHog.
+Developers get instant feedback from Gitleaks, and the security team gets verified, triaged findings from TruffleHog.

 Browse more comparisons in the SAST tools category.